A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

-In \cite{liz08a} we also demonstrated that while there is zero information transfer in an infinite periodic domain, there is a small non-zero information transfer in domains acting as a background to gliders, effectively indicating the absence of gliders.
+We also demonstrated \cite{liz08a} that while there is zero information transfer in an infinite periodic domain (since the dynamics there only involve information storage), there is a small non-zero information transfer in domains acting as a background to gliders, effectively indicating the \emph{absence} of gliders.
 These small non-zero information transfers are stronger in the wake of a glider, indicating the absence of (relatively common) following gliders.
 Similarly, we note here that the local temporal entropy rate profiles $h_\mu(i,n+1,k)$ contain small but non-zero values in these periodic domains.
-Furthermore, there is interesting structure to the information transfer in the domain of rule 18 (see \fig{18-entRate-pos-16}).
-As described in Section \ref{localStorageResults}, this domain is of spatial and temporal period 2, with every second site being ``0" and every other site being either a ``0" or a ``1".
-Since the ``0"'s at every second site are completely predictable (in the absence of domain walls) given their past history, $h_\mu(i,n+1,k)$ at these points approaches zero bits.
-On the other hand, at every other site $h_\mu(i,n+1,k)$ approaches 1 bit since observations of a ``0" or a ``1" are roughly equally likely with the past history indicating this alternate phase of the background.
-This result complements our observations in \cite{liz08a} of the local transfer entropies here.
-As shown for $t(i,j=1,n+1,k=16)$ in \fig{18-te-1-pos-16}, local apparent transfer entropy approaches 0 bits at each site in the domain: the ``0"'s at every second site are completely predictable from their pasts, while the alternate sites require both neighboring sources to predict the outcome.
-The local complete transfer entropies therefore measure approximately 1 bit in their ability to finally determine the sites in the alternate phase, but measure no transfer for the ``0" sites in the primary phase.
-Summing the respective pairs of apparent and complete transfer entropies (as per \eq{localInfoEcas}) therefore matches our results for $h_\mu(i,n+1,k)$ as required.
-With these results, local transfer entropy provided the first quantitative evidence for the long-held conjecture that particles are the \textit{dominant} (but not the only) information transfer agents in CAs.
+Furthermore, there is interesting structure to the information transfer in the domain of rule 18, described in detail in \cite{liz08a}.
+As such, while particles are the dominant information transfer agents in CAs, they are not the only transfer entities.

-The highlighting of structure by local transfer entropy is similar to results from other methods of filtering for structure in CAs \cite{sha06,wue99,han92,hel04}, but subtly different in revealing the leading edges of gliders as the major information transfer elements in the glider structure, and providing multiple profiles (one for each direction or channel of information transfer).
-Note that while achieving the limit $k \rightarrow \infty$ is not computationally infeasible, at least a significant \textit{k} was required to achieve a reasonable estimates of the transfer entropy; without this, the active information storage was not eliminated from the transfer entropy measurements in the domains, and the measure did not distinguish the particles from the domains \cite{liz08a}.
+The highlighting of structure by local transfer entropy is similar to results from other methods of filtering for structure in CAs \cite{sha06,wue99,han92,hel04}, but subtly different in revealing the leading edges of gliders as the major transfer elements in the glider structures, and providing multiple profiles (one for each direction or channel of information transfer).